IMULearning/KMQToolKit/Docs/UIColor.md

 [UIColor setupColorPalleteWithContentsOfFile:[NSBundle plistPathForResource:@"colors"] keyInFile:@"colors"];
 ```

+The `keyInFile` identifies the key where the color dictionary is located in the plist file.
+It can be delimited by `.` if the dictionary
+is located several levels down.

 ### Plist format

 A color can either be defined as a simple hex string, which its alpha will be assumed to be `1.0` or `255` on a 0-255 scale.
 Or it can be a dictionary with `color` and `alpha` as keys.
 The `alpha` value will be between 0 and 255.